Overview of Tacoma Paid Leave Ordinance

-Employees that are rehired within 6 months must have their paid time off that was previously earned reinstated.
+Employees that are rehired within 12 months must have their paid time off that was previously earned reinstated.
+(The original ordinance had a 6 month sick leave bank after employment was terminated).
 The only exception to this is when the employee is rehired, but it is in a different calendar year.
 In that case, the sick leave doesn’t have to be reinstated.

 When the leave is foreseeable, the employee must give their employer 10 days advanced warning.
 If its unforeseeable, then the employee must provide notice as soon as it possible.
 Employers can also allow employees to donate leave to another employee to be used for the allowable reasons.

 Record Keeping and Notice

 Employers are required to maintain records of employee time tracking and paid time off for a minimum of 3 years.
 These reports can be demanded with a 5 day window to supply the needed reports.
 It is more important than ever before that payroll companies have the tools necessary for their clients to track and report compliance with the new ordinances.
 Employers must either provide notice of employee’s Paid Leave Rights under the ordinance via posting a poster in a conspicuous place in the workplace, by providing it through an employee handbook, or providing it to new employees.